WeblateOrg/weblate/docs/admin/config.rst

 address.

-Depending on your setup, this header might consist of several IP addresses, (for example ``X-Forwarded-For: a, b, client-ip``) and you can configure here which address from the header is client IP address.
+Depending on your setup, this header might consist of several IP addresses, (for example ``X-Forwarded-For: a, b, client-ip``) and you can configure which address from the header is used as client IP address here.

 .. warning::

-   Setting this affects security of your installation, you should only configure to use trusted proxies for determining IP address.
+   Setting this affects the security of your installation, you should only configure it to use trusted proxies for determining IP address.

 Defaults to 0.